Inexplicable duality found in elementary particle physics: what will it lead to

 Researchers map what they look likethese patterns, and theoretical physicists describe these processes in mathematical terms.
 The goal is to collect enough data to make predictions that can be compared with experimental results.

-In the course of this work, scientists calculated the processscattering of two gluons interacting to form four gluons, as well as the scattering of two gluons interacting to form a gluon and a Higgs particle, in a slightly simplified version of the Standard Model.
+In the course of this work, scientists calculatedthe process of scattering of two gluons interacting to form four gluons, as well as the process of scattering of two gluons interacting to form a gluon and a Higgs particle, in a slightly simplified version of the Standard Model.
 It turned out that the results of these two calculations are related.
-“This is a classic case of duality, scientists explain.
-“Somehow, the answer to how likely it is that one scattering process will occur is related to how likely it is that the second one will also occur.”
+“This is a classic case of duality explained by scientists.
+“Somehow the answer to how likely it is for one scattering process to occur is related to how likely it is for a second to occur.”

 On the left side is the scattering process involvingtwo gluons (green/yellow and blue/cyan) interacting to form a gluon (red/magenta) and a Higgs particle (white).
 The more complex scattering process on the right mirrors the simpler process on the left, but here are two gluons (green/yellow and blue/cyan) interacting to form four gluons (red/magenta, red/yellow), blue/magenta and green/cyan).
 The black color symbolizes the fact that many different elementary interactions can occur during the collision itself.
 Credit: Soren J. Garnet